invinciblevenom/building-notes/Compile_LineageOS/Start-build-Mega-Upload.md

         export USE_CCACHE=1

-15. Input the storage yu want to use for ccache.
-Here I used 50G (means 50 GB).
-If you build for multile devices then this is enough, but for 1 device you can use 25GB and this storage is permanent.
+15. Configure how much drive space ccache can use

-        prebuilts/misc/linux-x86/ccache/ccache -M 50G
+        prebuilts/misc/linux-x86/ccache/ccache -M 30G

         export CCACHE_COMPRESS=1

 __b. ccache in Android 10__

-        export USE_CCACHE=1; export USE_CCACHE_EXEC=$(command -v ccache); ccache -M 50G;
+        export USE_CCACHE=1; export USE_CCACHE_EXEC=$(command -v ccache); ccache -M 30G;

- where 50G is the space allocated to cache.
+ where 30G is the space allocated to cache.

-16. Setup Jack, use below command
+16. Setup Jack

         export ANDROID_JACK_VM_ARGS="-Xmx16g -Dfile.encoding=UTF-8 -XX:+TieredCompilation"

-Remember to replace 16 in -Xmx16g with half the value of your RAM.
+Remember to replace 16 in -Xmx16g with atleast half of your RAM.
 Eg: If I have 16GB RAM then it is -Xmx8g.

 **Fourth phase: Start compiling**